TomekTarczynski/Tutorial/git.md

 ------------------- | -----------------------
 `$ git branch ` | Lists all available branches
 `$ git branch <branch>` | Creates new branch with name `<branch>`.
 It does not change the current branch `$ git branch -d <branch>` | Delete the specified branch.
-This is a ìsafeî operation in that Git prevents you from deleting the branch if it has unmerged changes.
+This is a ‚Äúsafe‚Äù operation in that Git prevents you from deleting the branch if it has unmerged changes.
 `$ git branch -D <branch>` | Force delete the specified branch, even if it has unmerged changes.
 `$ git branch -m <branch>` | Rename the current branch to `<branch>`.
 `$ git branch -a` | List all remote branches